hyprwm/hyprland-wiki/content/Configuring/Start.md

 Start a section with `name {` and end in `}` **_in separate lines!_**

-{{< callout >}}
+> [!WARNING]

-The default config is not complete and does not list all the options / features of Hyprland.
-Please refer to this wiki page and the pages linked further down here for full configuration instructions.
+> The default config is not complete and does not list all the options / features
+> of Hyprland.
+Please refer to this wiki page and the pages linked further down
+> here for full configuration instructions.
+>

-**Make sure to read the [Variables](../Variables) page as well**.
-It covers all the toggleable / numerical options.
+> **Make sure to read the [Variables](../Variables) page as well**.
+It covers all

-{{< /callout >}}
+> the toggleable / numerical options.

 ## Language style and syntax